martin13git/Food-Ordering-System/README.md

 2. **Setup DataBase:**
-   Navigate to the cloned repository folder\n
+-  Navigate to the cloned repository folder
-   Find the 'cmsdb' file
+-  Find the 'cmsdb' file
-   In SQL Server Management Studio, right-click the SQL Server instance and select Restore Database Select Device and click the elipsis button to navigate to the copied backup file Browse the 'cmsdb' file and select it.
+-  In SQL Server Management Studio, right-click the SQL Server instance and select Restore Database
+-  Select Device and click the elipsis button to navigate to the copied backup file
+-  Browse the 'cmsdb' file and select it.
-   Backup it in your PC
+-  Backup it in your PC
-   Now copy the connection string for the database.
+-  Now copy the connection string for the database.

 3. **Open the System:**
-   Launch Visual Studio.
+-  Launch Visual Studio.
-   Select File > Open > Project/Solution.
+-  Select File > Open > Project/Solution.
-   Navigate to the cloned repository folder and select 'Canteen_Management.sln'.
+-  Navigate to the cloned repository folder and select 'Canteen_Management.sln'.

 4. **Connect Database:**
-   Open the project in Visual Studio.
+-  Open the project in Visual Studio.
-   Open the file 'databcon.vb'
+-  Open the file 'databcon.vb'
-   In the connectionString variable paste the connection string of your database.
+-  In the connectionString variable paste the connection string of your database.

 5. **Run the System:**
-   Select Build > Build Solution to compile the project.
+-  Select Build > Build Solution to compile the project.
-   Press F5 or click the Start button in Visual Studio to run the application.
+-  Press F5 or click the Start button in Visual Studio to run the application.